StuartsProjects/StuartsProjects.github.io/_posts/2019-04-26-semtech-sx1280-2-4Ghz-LoRa®-ranging-tranceivers-2.md

 At the Mendips end the ranging request transmitter would emit a long beep at the start of the test sequence, send a ranging request at 10dBm, then 9dBm, 8dBm etc. If the ranging request was successful then the would be a short beep.
 Thus to work out the power level when the ranging stopped working you only had to listen for the long beep and then count the short beeps.

-The LoRa settings for the ranging were SF10 and bandwidth 406khz, the longest range settings that the SX1280 allows for ranging mode.
+The LoRa® settings for the ranging were SF10 and bandwidth 406khz, the longest range settings that the SX1280 allows for ranging mode.

 ## **Ranging calculations**